Hannahphoto/04-WebAPICodeQuiz-HP/README.md

 Sunday evening had help with ask bcs app, getting questions to appear and direction on how to get page to clear for first quiz question.
 TA office hours help getting answers to make a list.

+wednesday tutor but starting over what we did that day.